Frequently Asked Questions

 Yes, foreign language study begins for all students in Kindergarten.
 St. Augustin Catholic School currently offers Spanish one day a week.

-Students participate in the Christmas program, Spring Program, the middle school musical, school piano lessons, choir, and band depending on grade level.
-Through an arrangement with the Des Moines Art Center, middle-school students take art classes at the Des Moines Art Center.
+Students participate in the Christmas Program, Spring Program, the middle school musical, school piano lessons, choir, and band depending on grade level.
+Through an arrangement with the Des Moines Art Center, middle-school students take art classes at their facility.
 K-6 grade art is held at school.

 What is Mock Trial?

-Students in 7th and 8th grade can participate in the Mock Trial competition which is coached by attorney parent volunteers.
-This extra-curricular activity begins in September and concludes in November.
+Students in seventh and eighth-grade can participate in the Mock Trial competition, which is coached by attorney parent volunteers.
+This extracurricular activity begins in September and concludes in November.
 It is a great opportunity for students to learn problem solving and to practice public speaking.

-Does St. Augustin Catholic School have Girl Scout and Boy Scouting opportunities?
+Does St. Augustin Catholic School have Girl Scout and Boy Scout opportunities?

 What is D.A.R.E.?

-Drug Abuse Resistance Education Program is taught in our 5th grade class by a police officer each year.
-The Home and School Association provides funding for the D.A.R.E. program.
+Drug Abuse Resistance Education Program is taught in our fifth grade class by a police officer each year.
+The St. Augustin Home and School Association provides funding for the D.A.R.E. program.
 Our 5th-grade students enjoy this educational program.
 There is a graduation at the end of the program, and parents are invited to attend.

-There are many athletic opportunities for students grades 5-8 at St. Augustin Catholic School.
-Both Parochial League and Maroon Athletic Club (MAC) sports are available for boys and girls.
-There are also other ways students can get involved with sports.
-Visit the Athletics and Activities page for more information.
+There are many athletic opportunities for students grades 5-8 at St. Augustin Catholic School, and some opportunities start even sooner.
+Both the Des Moines Area Catholic Athletic League and the Maroon Athletic Club (MAC) sports are available for boys and girls.
+Visit the Athletics and Activities page for more information on other ways students can get involved with sports.

-Although there are no formal sports teams for students in Kindergarten through 4th grades at St. Augustin Catholic School, parents often get students together by class to play on supervised teams in the school gym, or to play on YMCA/recreational teams around Des Moines.
+Although there are usually no formal sports teams for students in Kindergarten through fourth grades at St. Augustin Catholic School, parents often get students together by class to play on supervised teams in the school gym, or to play on YMCA/recreational teams around Des Moines.

-Call Dr. Dowdle if you are interested in coaching any of these teams.
-Only St. Augustin Catholic School teams may use the St. Augustin gym unless you get permission from Dr. Dowdle.
-All students participating in Diocesan sports must have the required grades (see handbook) to be eligible to participate.
-Dr. Dowdle will alert coaches and parents if an athlete is ineligible.
+Call the St. Augustin school office if you are interested in coaching any of these teams.
+Only St. Augustin Catholic School teams may use the St. Augustin gym unless you get permission from the school principal.
+All students participating in Diocese of Des Moines sports must have the required grades (see handbook) to be eligible to participate.
+The school principal will alert St. Augustin coaches and parents if an athlete is ineligible.